 My thigh was still badly bruised from my fall and super sensitive.

 I am just home, resting a lot and doing some crutching around the home.
-Doing stuff in the household is minimized and I have to super prioritize.
+Doing stuff in the household is very minimized and I have to super prioritize.

 Toe touching (= 10% weight bearing) is pretty tiring, for both legs.
 The main leg has to schlepp 90% of the body weight and you better make sure the other one is not down more than only the toes.
 So far my left hip has done a fabulous job, considering it also is an operated hip.